 4. At the completion of the project, the grant recipient will submit a brief (2,500 to 4,000 words written in non-scientific [laymen's] terms) summary highlighting the findings and their implications for injury prevention programs, policies, environmental changes, etc. The grant recipient will also include a description of the dissemination plan for research findings.
 This plan will include publications in peer-reviewed journals and ways in which research findings will be made available to stakeholders outside of academia, (e.g., state injury prevention program staff, community groups, public health injury prevention practitioners, and others).
 CDC will place the summary report and each grant recipient's final report with the National Technical Information Service (NTIS) to further the agency's efforts to make the information more available and accessible to the public.

 Send all reports to the Grants Management Specialist identified in the “Where to Obtain Additional Information” section of this announcement.

 The following additional requirements are applicable to this program.
-For a complete description of each see Attachment 1 of the application kit, as posted on the CDC Web site.
-Start Printed Page 6471
+For a complete description of each see Attachment 1 of this announcement as posted on the CDC web site.

 AR-1 Human Subjects Certification

 AR-2 Requirements for inclusion of Women and Racial and Ethnic Minorities in Research

 AR-13 Prohibition on Use of CDC funds for Certain Gun Control Activities

 AR-21 Small, Minority, and Women-owned Business